SumoLogic/sumologic-documentation/docs/cse/rules/normalized-authentication-rules.md

 For the rules to support a particular product or service, the log mapping for that service must map several fields correctly.

-You can check whether a given data source is already supported by reviewing its log mapping in CSE.
+You can check whether a given data source is already supported by reviewing its log mapping in Cloud SIEM.
 If it is, you’re good to go.
 If a mapping already exists for the data source, you can update it as described in this topic.
 If the data source doesn’t already have a mapping, you can create one.

 The mapping requirements are: